Ritamdasgupta/TechClub-International/README.md

 All the projects have working links, to various github repos i found interesting.

 # Resources
 Although my initial idea (as can be seen from the Figma file) was to use the same format for this page as for "Projects", I found it a bit repetitive.
 While going through the IITD DevClub site, I saw that accordions were used for this purpose, a format I liked.
-So i p to borrow this format and made my page in the same way.
+So i borrowed this format and made my page in the same way.
 The links are functional and point to WnCC(IIT Bombay) resources.
 The only problem I faced here was that the accordion, when fully opened, extended beyond the background image.
 My attempt to fix this was to put the entire accordion object inside a container, and have the background as a parent element to this container.
 I also made the background image itself larger (putting "height:150vh" in the style attribute).
 This ensured that the background image was large enough to cover the entire accordion in my desktop.
 However, I noticed this did not work on my phone.
 Later in my final submission i removed the height specification for background to let Bootstrap automatically adjust it, and instead added some line breaks to make my page larger.
 This final solution worked on all devices i tested.

 # Events
-I found documentation about carousels on getbootstrap.com, which i found interesting and decided to implement it.
+I found documentation about carousels on [www.getbootstrap.com](https://getbootstrap.com/docs/5.2/components/carousel/), which i found interesting and decided to implement it.
 This page did not give me any significant problems.
 The picture dimensions might be a bit off depending upon screen dimensions, but i think that is not an implementation fault, just that the picture dimensions do not match the screen.
 This page seems to render better on mobile phones than the desktop.
 I again used WnCC material for content, as posters for DevClub events seemed unavailable.

 # Team
 Decided to use cards for this.
 This renders fine on all devices i tested too.
 Used buttons for the "View Profile", which all link to different DevClub seniors, except one :).
 Aligned the cards using a Bootstrap grid.